Ars legendi Awards

 Enabling interactive learning even in large events, always actively involving students, and creating a link between theory and practice – these are components of success for Dr. Stephan Krusche's teaching, which was awarded the Ars legendi department award 2020.

-For Stephan Krusche it is important that students try things out for themselves – only then can there be sustainable learning success.
-With the specially developed learning platform Artemis, students can submit programming tasks in large lectures and receive direct feedback on them through automatic tests.
-This also shows, for example, where mistakes were made.
+For Stephan Krusche, it is important that students try things out for themselves – only then can they achieve lasting learning success.
+With the specially developed learning platform Artemis, students can submit programming tasks in large lectures and receive direct feedback through automatic tests.
+For example, it also shows where mistakes have been made.
 In addition to programming tasks, there are various quizzes and modeling tasks that can be used to test students' understanding of the subject matter.
 The learning platform is now used in several large basic computer science lectures.

-Solving tasks in the lecture hall is one thing - but what about the concrete applicability of what has been learned in industrial practice?
-In order to give students a practical insight into the development of industrially applicable software, Stephan Krusche has therefore further developed the iPraktikum.
-In this practical course, real demanding projects are carried out in cooperation with renowned companies.
+Solving tasks in the lecture hall is one thing – but what about thepracitcal application of what has been learned in industrial practice?
+In order to give students a practical insight into the development of industrially applicable software, Stephan Krusche has further developed the iPraktikum.
+In this practical course, real and challenging projects are carried out in cooperation with renowned companies.

 Stephan Krusche also plays a pioneering role by conducting his own teaching and learning research.
-Continuous improvement of teaching, based on student feedback, is his concern.
+His aim is to continuously improve teaching based on student feedback.

 The award ceremony took place during a video conference on 23.07.2020.
 See the video of the award ceremony here.